AckerDWM/gg3D/readme.md

 For an overview, have a look at the [gg3D vignette](http://htmlpreview.github.io/?https://github.com/AckerDWM/gg3D/blob/master/gg3D-vignette.html)

 ***
-*I (Dan, the package creator) am looking for a job.
+*I (Dan, the package creator) am on the job market.
 If you're looking for a data scientist, message me on [LinkedIn](https://www.linkedin.com/in/daniel-acker-42073742/)*